 Roll the dough out onto a lightly floured surface and layer it into a greased pie dish.
 (Alternatively, you can press the dough into the pie dish.
 Use the back of a spoon to even it out.)

 Cover with a sheet of parchment paper and fill with pie weights.
-Bake blind for 15 minutes.
+Bake blind for 15 minutes or until golden.
 Remove parchment and pie weights.
+If the bottom of the crust is not quite baked through, place back in the oven without the pie weights for a few minutes, or until golden.
 Allow crust to cool completely on a wire rack.

 Milk Tart Filling